Hynse/PhantomIsolation/README.md

 # PhantomIsolation

-PhantomIsolation is a Minecraft plugin that allows players to using commands to disabled phantom spawm for themself
+PhantomIsolation is a Minecraft plugin that allows players to using commands to disabled phantom spawm for themself (folia only)

 ## Using
 `/phantomisolation` check status